grodansparadis/vscpl2drv-tcpipsrv/README.md

 The user database is separated from the configuration file for security reasons and should be stored in a folder that is only readable by the user of the host, usually the VSCP daemon.

 The format for the user file is specified below.

+##### receive-sent-events
+If set to true events sent by the driver will be received by the driver itself.
+This is useful for debugging and testing and may be used to verify that events are sent correctly.
+If set to false sent events are not received by the driver.
+However the **CHKDATA** command will still show sent events in it's count.
+This behavior may be changed ion the future.

 ##### TLS/SSL
 Settings for TLS (Transport Layer Security), SSL.
 Not used at the moment.